THE SLUGGARDS

 We did, and afterwards I often found myself repeating the words, Guitarro doesn’t mean stupid!

 “A Sluggard is the perfect parasite,” Elson began. ”The quintessential freeloader.
 He attaches himself to the host through the means of two indestructible and highly evolved traits: mule-like stubbornness and absolute indifference.
 That’s how they’ve conquered us!
-Their obstinance is utterly immutable and they don’t care about a goddamned thing!
+Their obstinance is utterly implacable and they don’t care about a goddamned thing!
 That’s their main strength.
 They don’t give a shit!”

 “They care about beer,” I observed.
 I could see through the door into the front room.
 The Sluggard was finishing off his noontime twelve-pack.